RAVATAR-AI/rvtr-api-demo/README.md

 ## 🎯 Who this demo is for

-- Developers integrating Ravatar into web applications
+- Developers integrating RAVATAR into web applications
 - Teams evaluating Live Mode and Pixel Streaming
-- Anyone looking for a minimal, production-style Ravatar reference implementation
+- Anyone looking for a minimal, production-style RAVATAR reference implementation

 ## 📝 License